 - Suits for recovery of personal property and motor vehicle mechanics’ liens

 In criminal cases, the magistrate is authorized to:

 - Issue warrants for arrest

 - Accept guilty pleas for minor misdemeanors and infractions

 - Accept waivers of trial for certain worthless check cases

-Find the date, time, and location of a court appearance, citation number, and more.
+Search for the date, time, and location of a court appearance, citation number, and more.